-GYRO [3] is an Eulerian gyrokinetic-Maxwell solver developed by R.E.
+GYRO is an Eulerian gyrokinetic-Maxwell solver developed by R.E.
 Waltz and J. Candy at General Atomics.
 It is used to study plasma microturbulence in fusion research.
-Figure 10 compares the performance of GYRO on the X1, the SGI Altix, and an IBM p690 cluster using both SP Switch2 and High Performance Switch (HPS) interconnects.
-GYRO uses the MPI_ALLTOALL command to transpose the distributed data structures and is more sensitive to bandwidth than to latency.
-As shown in Figure 11, the IBM results indicate the sensitivity of performance to bandwidth, as the only difference in performance between the Colony and Federation results is message-passing performance.
+Figure 6 compares the performance of GYRO on the X1, the SGI Altix, and an IBM p690 cluster using both Colony and Federation interconnects.
+GYRO uses the MPI\ALLTOALLV command to transpose the distributed data structures and is more sensitive to bandwidth than to latency.
+The IBM results indicate the sensitivity of performance to bandwidth, as the only difference in performance between the Colony and Federation results is message-passing performance.
 For this benchmark, MPI bandwidth on the X1 is not limiting scalability.

-Figure 10: Performance of the GYRO Eulerian Gyrokinetic-Maxwell Solver (64-mode GTC benchmark).
+Figure 11: Performance of the GYRO Eulerian Gyrokinetic-Maxwell Solver (GTC 64-mod benchmark).